Customizing¶

 401, 403, Oh My¶

 For a very long read and discussion; look at this.
-Out of the box, Flask-Security in tandem with Flask-Login, behave as follows:
+Out of the box, Flask-Security in tandem with Flask-Login, behaves as follows:

 If authentication fails as the result of a @login_required, @auth_required(“session”, “token”), or @token_auth_required then if the request ‘wants’ a JSON response,